directus/directus/.changeset/tasty-zoos-repeat.md

 "@directus/app": patch
 ---

-Ensured links to items in Kanban and Calendar layouts are properly encoded
+Ensured links to items with special characters as primary key are properly encoded